aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 ### tokenize
 {: .no_toc }
 Replace the specified column values with a SHA256 hash and store original values in a DynamoDB table.
+This transform implements vaulted tokenization.

 |Parameter    |Type    |Description
 |---	|---	|---